-In this course we study marine, freshwater, and terrestrial animals from the simplest forms to vertebrates.
-In the classes we integrate laboratory practicals and lectures.
+In this course we study the entire Animal Kingdom covering marine, freshwater, and terrestrial animals from the simplest forms to vertebrates.
+Teachers are all experts in their topics from Natural History Museum and from Department of Biology.
+We will give detailed and well-illustrated lectures of all major animal groups, which are integrated with student laboratory practicals.
 We dissect and demonstrate representatives from most animal phyla with emphasis on their morphology, development, and general biology.
 In the lectures, we put emphasis on topics such as embryology, larval development, life cycles, body skeletons, motility, reproduction, and managing of body functions in general.
 We emphasize an evolutionary approach, where animal structure and function is seen in the context of both phylogeny and adaptation.
-You will also get hands on training using modern morphological instruments and learn how to interpret results from videos of live animal and from electron and confocal microcopy.
+You will also get hands on training using innovative morphological instruments and learn how to interpret digitalized results from videos of live animal and from electron and confocal microcopy.
 We make much use of the specimens in the Natural History Museum, including show around in the museum collections and information on the use of the collections in research and outreach to the public.
 By focussing solely on zoology and by integrating newest research, the course represents a significant expansion of the zoological part of ‘organismernes diversitet’.

 MSc Programme in Biology